Absolute Genius with Dick and Dom: Series 1 (2013)

+Filming took place between July and October 2012.

 Series 2 (2014)

+Filming for this series was between July and October 2013.

 Series 3 (2014-2015)

-In this series Dick and Dom move on from science and now look at all the apps that people can download to their iPads, phones and computers.
+In this series, Dick and Dom move on from science and now look at all the apps that people can download to their iPads, phones and computers.
 At the end of each show they try to make their own game in real life.
 This last segment is narrated by YouTube personality Joseph Garrett (AKA "Stampy Cat").
 Series 3 ran for 8 Episodes over 8 weeks.
-Series three was titled Appsolute Genius with Dick & Dom.
+Series 3 was titled Appsolute Genius with Dick & Dom.
 The series also ran a competition to create a new app and game for the CBBC website, the winner of which was 14-year-old Alex, which was later made into 'Escargot Escape Artistes'.
+Filming for this series took place between March and July of 2014.

 Series 4 (2015-2016)

-In series 4 Dick and Dom are now looking at super tech from all over the world from tech that can save lives to tech that you can buy to tech that is out of this world, and at the end of each show they try to make their own super tech and beat the challenge set to them.
+In Series 4, Dick and Dom are now looking at super tech from all over the world, from tech that can save lives, to tech that you can buy, to tech that is out of this world, and at the end of each show, they try to make their own super tech and beat the challenge set to them.
 Series 4 ran for 8 Episodes over 8 weeks.
-Series four was titled Absolute Genius Super Tech with Dick & Dom.
+Series 4 was titled Absolute Genius Super Tech with Dick & Dom.
+The series was filmed between November 2015 and January 2016.

 Series 5 (2016)

-In Series 5 Dick and Dom and Fran are looking at monster builds.
-The fifth series was confirmed on 2 June 2016.
+In Series 5, Dick and Dom and Fran are looking at monster builds.
+The fifth series, titled Absolute Genius: Monster Builds, was confirmed on 2 June 2016.
 Filming took place throughout 2016 The fifth series began airing on CBBC on 19 October 2016.